sugaryourcoffee/secondhand/doc/installing-ubuntu-server-16.04.md

     $ cap backup deploy:cold

 ## Errors during deployment
 Here are listed some errors that might come up during deployment.
+Some specific to Ubunter 16.04 Server LTS.

 ### No connection to Github
 If the deployment is canceled because of an credential issue try